Skip to content

 View Google Map Directions

-From Launceston take the Bass Highway southwest through to Deloraine.
-As you pass through Deloraine take the Highland Lakes Road and continuing for 10km before reaching Meander.
-From Meander take Huntsmans Road 7km to meet Meander Falls Road.
+From Launceston, take the Bass Highway southwest through to Deloraine.
+As you pass through Deloraine, take the Highland Lakes Road and continue for 10km before reaching Meander.
+From Meander, take Huntsmans Road 7km to meet Meander Falls Road.
 The Split Rock track begins from the Meander Falls carpark area 3km further

 The next hour of walking is nothing short of breathtaking, both literally and figuratively.
 From Split Rock, the trail passes under the immense rock overhangs and meets Shower Cave Falls, 200m above the start of the track.
 10 minutes further, Split Rock Falls is found.
 Both falls are incredibly pretty, framed by vibrant green rainforest flora.